 The grasshopper’s name is Grace!
 The name Grasshopper pays honor to Grace Hopper, one of the early pioneers in computer programming.

 Grasshopper is a Code with Google Program, a workshop for experimental projects.
 Our entire team is passionate about removing barriers to accessing coding education, and we love working on Grasshopper.
 To find out more, check out our About Us page.

-Will Grasshopper remain free to use?
+Will Grasshopper remain free of charge to use?

 Should I expect more lessons?
 What will it be?

 We’re constantly working on expanding our curriculum.
-In the past couple months, we’ve launched new coursework around technical interviewing (Intro to Interviewing) along with courses for web development (Intro to Webpages) on an entirely new surface (desktop).
-We definitely have more work to do and we will continue to prioritize content that is relevant for beginner coders.
+In the past couple months, we’ve launched new coursework around technical interviewing (Intro to Interviewing) along with courses for web development (Intro to Webpages) on an entirely new surface (desktop) We definitely have more work to do and we will continue to prioritize content that is relevant for beginner coders.
 Since we have an experimental approach to making content to keep our students motivated, we don’t announce new material too far ahead of time, but stay tuned for more!

 What languages does Grasshopper support?

 Given that we’re still in the early stages of development, the Grasshopper team is focused on providing an English-only experience right now.